-Furthermore, stem cell and platelet rich plasma (PRP) injections such as those offered at CELLAXYS, do away with many of the potential risks of steroid injections as the source materials come directly from the patients and are administered using state of the art application technologies.
+Furthermore, mesenchymal stem cells and Platelet Rich Plasma (PRP) injections such as those offered at Cellaxys, do away with many of the potential risks of steroid injections as the source materials come directly from the patients and are administered using state of the art technologies.

-By harvesting and processing tissues such as blood, fat, and bone marrow, directly from the patient, they will be put back into, the doctors at CELLAXYS can create treatments which induce and amplify the body’s own healing responses.
+By harvesting and processing tissues such as blood and bone marrow, directly from the patient, they will be put back into the painful regions.
+The doctors at Cellaxys can create treatments which induce and amplify the body’s own healing responses.

-By applying these mixtures via X-ray guided injection, our doctors can ensure the treatments reach the locations where they will be most effective.
+By applying these mixtures via live X-ray (fluoroscopy) guided injection, our doctors can ensure the treatments reach the locations where they will be most effective.

 Much like steroidal injections, once inside the body, these treatments reduce inflammation by sending out chemical impulses which dull the body’s natural response to stress.
 However, unlike steroids, these injections do not limit collagen production or limit the body’s other healing responses, and thus do not deplete the resources necessary to keep the bone and muscle structures intact.

-While steroidal injections may provide immediate relief in some patients, the potential risks may outweigh any benefit a patient is hoping to experience.
-Several studies have confirmed the risks cervical epidural steroid injections carry and many more have ousted these treatments as ineffective with prolonged use.
+While steroidal injections may provide immediate relief in some patients, the potential risks may outweigh benefit a patient is hoping to experience.
+Several studies have confirmed the risks cervical epidural steroid injections carry and many more have shown these treatments as ineffective with prolonged use.

-For those seeking an alternative, equally conservative form of treatment, perhaps regenerative medicines are the answer.
-If you would like to learn more about how regenerative therapies can help treat your nerve pain, contact the CELLAXYS offices today to set up a consultation.
+For those seeking an alternative, perhaps Regenerative Medicine is the answer.
+If you would like to learn more about how Regenerative Therapies can help treat your nerve pain, contact the Cellaxys offices today to set up a consultation.